-- 11.1 The Barrister's entering into the Agreement shall constitute the Barrister's confirmation that, to the best of the Barrister's knowledge based on the information available to the Barrister at the time of entering into the Agreement, the Barrister has at the time of entering into the Agreement no conflict of interest or other professional impediment that would render it professionally inappropriate for the Barrister to act for the Solicitor or the Lay Client on the Case. - 11.2 If, in the course of the Agreement, information emerges that leads the Barrister to consider that it is or may be professionally inappropriate for the Barrister to continue to act for the Solicitor or the Lay Client, the Barrister shall inform the Solicitor forthwith. - 11.3 Neither the Solicitor nor the Lay Client shall have any claim in damages against the Barrister for breach of this clause 11 unless: - (a) the Barrister has admitted in writing that the Barrister has acted in breach of this clause 11.3; or - (b) a disciplinary tribunal established under the Code has decided that the Barrister has acted in breach of paragraph 603(e) of the Code and either (i) that decision has been upheld on appeal or (ii) no appeal or review has been or is being made of that decision and any time limit for appeal or review has expired.
+11.1 The Barrister's entering into the Agreement shall constitute the Barrister's confirmation that, to the best of the Barrister's knowledge based on the information available to the Barrister at the time of entering into the Agreement, the Barrister has at the time of entering into the Agreement no conflict of interest or other professional impediment that would render it professionally inappropriate for the Barrister to act for the Solicitor or the Lay Client on the Case.

+11.2 If, in the course of the Agreement, information emerges that leads the Barrister to consider that it is or may be professionally inappropriate for the Barrister to continue to act for the Solicitor or the Lay Client, the Barrister shall inform the Solicitor immediately.

+11.3 Neither the Solicitor nor the Lay Client shall have any claim in damages against the Barrister for breach of this clause 11 unless:

+- (a) the Barrister has admitted in writing that the Barrister has acted in breach of this clause 11; or - (b) the Lay Client or the Solicitor has made a complaint to the Bar Standards Board or the Legal Ombudsman that the Barrister has acted in breach of rule rC21 of the BSB Handbook, that complaint has been upheld, no appeal or review has been or is being made of that decision and any time limit for appeal or review has expired.

+11.4 Clause 11.3 does not prevent the Solicitor or Lay Client from seeking relief other than damages (including, without limitation, an interim or final injunction) in respect of any breach by the Barrister of clause 11.